burukuru/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 ![John query](/images/john-query.png)

-Note that the `offset 0; limit 100` values are applied automatically, but the default values can be changed.
+Note that the `offset 0; limit 30` values are applied automatically, but the default values can be changed via the Query Settings, accessed under the cog icon at the right hand of the icon set.

 ## Working With The Visualiser